For all Sailing Regatta enquiries please contact Ben Fels, the Royal Geelong Yacht Club Major Sailing Regattas Administrator or email@example.com.

 It is also the kind of event where everyone gives a little to be part of the big stage.
 So be prepared to share, enjoy the whole experience and don’t be surprised to see the unexpected.

-Remember the club is here to assist you with any information you may require, so don’t hesitate to contact the Sailing Manager, Rodney Hagebols at Royal Geelong Yacht Club on 03 5229 3705 or firstname.lastname@example.org.
+Remember the club is here to assist you with any information you may require, so don’t hesitate to contact Ben Fels, the Royal Geelong Yacht Club Major Sailing Regattas Administrator or firstname.lastname@example.org.

 The Festival of Sails is staged at both ends of Port Phillip, commencing in Melbourne and finishing in Geelong.
 The competition heads to the protected waters of Corio Bay via a spectacular 34nm passage race.